peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-07 Run Deep, Run Wild.md

 	- Minksi says that it's a giant and that he's racist
 - As the party discusses their next steps, they hear movement in the trees and see a halfling far up the tree that says that the wayfarer must have sent them to rescue him
 	- Tony asks what town he's talking about, and he says it it's called Mayflower
-	- Captain Minksi says that every there is dead
+	- Captain Minksi says that everyone there is dead
 	- Finn identifies it as about 10 miles up river in the direction they're heading
 - The halfling offers to hire them to help him get rid of the hill giant so he can get his cart across
 	- Captain Minksi says that she knows that halflings are known for selling their bodies for gold and says that he could seduce the giant